 pam_unix method is being used user will need to exist on the system.

-Percona Server has implemented PAM plugin support for supplementary groups.
+Percona Server for MySQL has implemented PAM plugin support for supplementary groups.
 Supplementary or secondary groups are extra groups a specific user is member of.
 For example user

 joe might be a member of groups: